zephyrproject-rtos/zephyr/tests/crypto/test_hmac_prng/README.txt

-Title: test_aes
+Title: test_hmac_prng

 Description:

-This test verifies that the TinyCrypt AES APIs operate as expected.
+This test verifies that the TinyCrypt PRNG APIs operate as expected.

 --------------------------------------------------------------------------------
 Building and Running Project: